Alonso, Conforto lead Mets to 7-6 win over Orioles

 TRAINER’S ROOM

-Orioles: CF Austin Hays (rib) had a live batting practice session in Maryland postponed by rain. ..
-Manager Brandon Hyde said he hoped RHPs Shawn Armstrong (back) and Alex Cobb (undisclosed) could return by the end of the week.
+Orioles: CF Austin Hays (rib) had a live batting practice session in Maryland postponed by rain. … Hyde said he hoped RHPs Shawn Armstrong (back) and Alex Cobb (undisclosed) could return by the end of the week.

 Mets: RHP Robert Gsellman was placed on the 10-day injured list and is out for the season with a broken rib suffered while delivering his final pitch Tuesday night.
-RHP Drew Smith was recalled from the alternate site. … Manager Luis Rojas said he expected both RHP Dellin Betances (lat) and Matz (shoulder) to return before the end of the season.
+RHP Drew Smith was recalled from the alternate site. … Rojas said he expected both RHP Dellin Betances (lat) and Matz (shoulder) to return before the end of the season.

 UP NEXT

 Orioles: LHP Keegan Akin (0-0, 2.08 ERA) faces the Yankees for the second straight time as the Orioles continue their tour of New York.
-Baltimore is in the midst of 16 straight games against the Yankees, Mets and Blue Jays, who are based in Buffalo this season.
+Baltimore is in the middle of 16 straight games against the Yankees, Mets and Blue Jays, who are based in Buffalo this season.

-Mets: RHP Jacob deGrom (3-1, 1.69 ERA), the two-time defending NL Cy Young Award winner, is scheduled to open a three-game series in Toronto on Friday.
+Mets: RHP Jacob deGrom (3-1, 1.69 ERA), the two-time defending NL Cy Young Award winner, is scheduled to open a three-game series against Toronto on Friday.
 Rojas said deGrom, who last pitched Sunday, will pitch every fifth day the rest of the season.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports